APPLYING FOR TRANSFER UNDERGRADUATE ADMISSION

 FOR NEWLY TRANSFERRING STUDENTS

-If you have not yet been accepted to Texas A&M University-San Antonio, you may want to visit with a Transfer Advisor to review an unofficial degree plan.
+If you have not yet been accepted to Texas A&M University-San Antonio, you may want to visit with an Admissions Counselor to review an unofficial degree plan.

-Transfer Advisors – Our Transfer Advisors are devoted to helping students make a seamless transition to Texas A&M University-San Antonio.
-Transfer Advisors assist students with defining their educational goals and work closely with students to provide academic advising and general information on admission and financial aid.
-Contact a Transfer Advisor at the following:
+Admission Counselors – Our Admission Counselors are devoted to helping students make a seamless transition to Texas A&M University-San Antonio.
+Admission Counselors assist students with defining their educational goals and work closely with students to provide academic advising and general information on admission and financial aid.
+Contact an Admission Counselors at the following: